ShanKR13/Mini-Project-2025/README.md

 You can check through this in detail inside the 2nd Review Training codes Folder under data-preprocessing-and-visualization.ipynb and amt-using-cr-gcn-f1-score-85-highest.ipynb for training details.

-Try It Yourself!:To experience real-time transcription, navigate to the Try_it_Yourself folder and open the AMT_using_CR_GCN_Final_Real_Time.ipynb notebook in Google Colab:
+Try It Yourself!:To experience real-time transcription, navigate to the Try it Yourself! folder and open the AMT_using_CR_GCN_Final_Real_Time.ipynb notebook in Google Colab:

 Upload a .wav file and run the notebook to generate MIDI files and music sheets.
 Important: This notebook is optimized for Google Colab to leverage its computational resources and dependencies.
 Ensure you have a Google account and access to Colab.